 - Is the light right?
 Come back when you think it’ll be right.

 - Have I set the right Focal Length, Aperture and Shutter speed?
-Only time will tell 😀
+Only time will tell :D

-Try really, really hard not to look at the photographs before they download.
+Try really, really hard not to look at the photographs before you download them to your computer.
 This is the hardest part for many of us.
 If you’re on a Film SLR, you’ve got to wait anyway, so skip this step.

 Download your photographs, or get them printed at the photo-store.
 Analyse the pictures, and re-live the moment in which it was snapped.
 If you were to take that photograph again, what would you do differently?
 Log these notes in your memory for future use.